 - Handles high-pressure systems.

-- Rusts if the coating is damaged.
+- Susceptible to rust if the coating is damaged.

-- Heavy and complex to install.
+- Heavy and difficult to work with.

 Frequently Asked Questions (FAQ)